Lots of deposit methods can be quick BUT what is the quickest betting deposit option available to punters?

 Deposit options offered by most major online bookmakers can be separated into two broad categories.
 The first allow you to fund your betting account instantly and the second require you to wait a varying period of time between processing the deposit transaction and seeing the money actually show up in your account.
 The following are the deposit methods which fall within the former category.

-As popular as credit cards if not more so, debit cards are also accepted by the vast majority of online bookmakers.
-Once again, funding your account in this way involves simply inputting your details in the same way as with any online transaction and will see your funds appear immediately.
+As the most popular option, debit cards are also accepted by the vast majority of online bookmakers.
+Funding your account in this way involves simply inputting your details in the same way as with any online transaction and will see your funds appear immediately.

 Many online bookmakers, too, will give their customers the option of saving their card details to speed up the deposit process even farther in future.
 When taking that option, punters typically only have to enter their security code and their desired deposit amount for subsequent transactions.